Photo: Joakim Hovrevik

 Eddy and Eva is making good things happening in Jinja.
 Their first son Maxwell , (sleeping on Eva's arm) is still too young for school, but he will soo be ready.

-So, now the need for more school seats are top of mind in the Balina family and team.
-Funds have been settled for a new land area and that property is now waiting for next step to come true – the development of necessary infra structure and buildings.
-We are now helping out and preparing a crowd funding campaign, hoping for it to be launched it in the beginning of 2021.
+So, now the need for more school seats were top of mind in the Balina family and team.
+Funds were settled for a new property and a new school building were built in 2021-2022.
+We are now helping out and helping out to enable more teachers and more kids to attend and share the ripples of hope...

 We would love to see you as a part of this project and you are of course invited.
 We hope for any moral support...and possibly also financial contributions.
 We will keep on posting on how things move forward.
 Sign up below if you want first hand info on the progress.
 Thank you.